Escanaba and Lake Superior Railroad: Inactive motive power

 When it began operations, the E&LS used steam locomotives purchased second hand from other railroads in the Midwest.
 It bought a new Shay locomotive for logging service in 1904, followed by various locomotives from Baldwin.
 The E&LS first diesel locomotive, a Baldwin VO-1000, was purchased in 1946.
 The E&LS continued buying new and used Baldwins for the next several decades.
 Some notable mentions are the E&LS 300, the engine that can often be seen running the Shippers Special train.

 Other locomotives include the Baldwin RS-12s 207-217 series.
 10 RS-12s have either been sold off or put in a deadline at the E&LS Wells Facility.
 Other engines are the E&LS Shark Nose Baldwin's, originally from the Delaware & Hudson RR (D&H), numbered 1205 & 1216.
 Other notable mentions are engines 100 & 101, a pair of DS44-660s.
 The 101 can still be seen in Wells with its GN inspired paint scheme.
-The railroad also owns two Ex-Wisconsin & Calumet (WICT) F7As & F7Bs.
+The railroad also owns two Ex-Wisconsin & Calumet (WICT) F7As and a F7B.
 There were several other engines, the 201, 202, & 204.
 These were the DS44-1000s.